Tapper Zukie: Biography

 A deal with Virgin Records subsidiary Frontline saw the release of two further albums in 1978 - Peace In The Ghetto and Tapper Roots, while he also continued to release records on his Stars label in Jamaica.
-The album Peace In The Ghetto was notable for its version of Cornell Campbell's tune, "Blessed Are They", a lyrical meditation on themes from The Beatitudes, which Tapper Zukie reworked as a memorial and paean to the anti-Apartheid revolutionary martyr, Steve Biko, killed in a prison cell in 1977 by the racist South African police force.

 After 1976, he concentrated on producing music in Jamaica, working with such reggae musicians as The Mighty Diamonds, Max Romeo, Ken Boothe, Sugar Minott and U-Roy.